Email: jclark@klimoinsights.com; Phone: +1 (919) 307-5617; LinkedIn; GitHub

 Geography, May 2023

-Dissertation Title: Wet Bulb Globe Temperature: Identifying Relationships with Morbidity and Determining the Impact of Microclimatic Variability on Estimates and Forecasts
+Dissertation Title: Wet Bulb Globe Temperature: Identifying Relationships with Morbidity and Determining the Impact of

 M.A., University of North Carolina, Chapel Hill, NC